michellecaii/twitter_quote_bot/README.md

 Text: "Start your day pawsitively!
 Remember, no mutt-er what, you can fetch your dreams! 🐶"
 ```

+## 🌐 View the Working Project

+You can view an example live working project implementation on Twitter: [@ca49324](https://twitter.com/ca49324)

 ## 🤝 Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
 Make sure to follow the established coding style and include comments where necessary.